Skip to main content

 1. AI is already here

-Many people are concerned thinking ‘AI is coming’ but as Jason pointed out, AI is already here and being used on a broad scale across multiple industries which should provide both comfort and inspiration for applying it to maritime
+Many people are concerned thinking ‘AI is coming’ or view it as some distant future technology but as Jason pointed out, AI is already here.
+It is already transforming the maritime industry today and being used on a broad scale across multiple industries which should provide both comfort and inspiration.
+AI has already shown it can level the playing field, offering even small maritime businesses the chance to compete globally.

 2. Embracing AI